modelsbymike3d/arbootcampLandingpage/src/landing/lens-studio/lut.md

 ## Making your own LUT

-If you are wanting to create your own color effect, Lens Studio provides a base LUT on their [post effect page](https://lensstudio.snapchat.com/guides/2d/post-effect/) that you can download and use.
+If you are wanting to create your own color correction, Lens Studio provides a base LUT on their [post effect page](https://lensstudio.snapchat.com/guides/2d/post-effect/) that you can download and use.
 They do provide some brief instructions on how to do that, but for a deeper look at how this is done, check out the following videos.

 Creating your own LUT can be as simple as applying a VSCO filter.
 Once again we have Emily here to walk us through the process.